mattmakai/fullstackpython.com/source/content/pages/04-web-development/10-web-design.markdown

 ## Why is web design important?
-You don't really expect users to use your 2014 web application if it looks like this, do you?
+You wouldn’t use a web application that looked like the following screenshot, would you?

 <img src="theme/img/no-style-webpage.png" width="100%" alt="HTML with no CSS or JavaScript." class="technical-diagram" />